 During the summer months, 100PLUS further reinforced its support for sports-related events with sponsorships in golf tournaments, running, mini-triathlon and swimming competition.
-On the trade level, 100PLUS remain centered on deepening its relationship with key customers, pushed for product visibility and ran campaigns and consumer promotions to drive sales.
+On the trade level, 100PLUS pushed for product visibility and ran campaigns and consumer promotions to drive sales.